keriwheatley/debris-estimation-call-for-code/README.md

 ## [5.
 Display Results](https://github.com/keriwheatley/debris-estimation-call-for-code/tree/master/5-display-results/)
 The results are then displayed using QGIS or as CSV report

 ![Damage report CSV](misc/images/damage-CSV-report.png)

+The CSV results are then loaded into and ArcGIS map to share it to public go to : https://arcg.is/uO8SG to access the map

 ![Damage report heatmap](misc/images/damage-heatmap.png)